 Designed for minimum wood weight designed for maximum weight placement.

-If your rules allow, we high suggest getting a set.
-Video’s Claim is 16% increase in speed, but I tend to think the increase is more like 36% and COGis 16%.
-I know if I can use a set of 1 gram wheels and tune a car, I will smoke nearly everything.
+If your rules allow, we highly suggest getting a set.
+Video’s claim a 16% increase in speed, but I tend to think the increase is more like 36% and COGis 16%.
+I know, if I can use a set of 1 gram wheels and tune a car, I will smoke nearly everything.
 I will beat any car that has factory wheels no matter if I am racing a block of wood.
 Seriously.

 Other (long wheel Base, car shape, wheel gap, etc)

 11% increase.
 I think this is a BS category.
 I can get a standard wheelbase to run just as fast or faster than a short wheel base.
 Car shape is important.
 Wheel gap is important based on the type of wheel hub.
 It will differ.